IFM – Functional Medicine CE

 • Recognize the seven core clinical imbalances.

-A systems biology approach can provide an excellent tool in gaining insight into chronic disease.
+A systems biology approach can provide deeper insight into chronic disease.
 Within that framework, it must be understood that chronic diseases are entities as unique and diverse as those whose lives they affect.
 A single ‘diagnosis’ may, in fact, be due to a multitude of different etiologies, and those specific etiologies can vary from person to person.
-In this integration of the past 5 days, participants will explore the diagnosis of fatigue, how to frame that to the patient, and how to use the functional model in practical ways.
+In this module, participants will explore the diagnosis of fatigue and how to explain the potential underlying causes to patients.

 Learning Objectives

-• Utilize IFM’s clinical tools that have been introduced at AFMCP
+• Utilize IFM’s clinical tools that have been introduced.

 • Begin to effectively apply IFM’s GOTOIT methodology to patient care.